Self sabotage is a very real struggle

 As shocking as it may sound, you’re not perfect, so stop trying to be!
 Everyone starts at the beginning at one point in their life.
 Anyone who has achieved mastery in a particular area, started as a novice.

 When a baby learns to walk, she falls down, a lot.
 She makes mistakes, she learns something, she tries again and she makes mistakes again.
 She makes mistake after mistake after mistake.
 And through hundreds of mistakes, she learns to walk.
-When she makes her first mistake, she doesn’t fall down, start crying and give up.
+When she makes her first mistake, she doesn’t fall down and give up.
 She doesn’t feel shame or humiliation.
 She tries again and again, until she masters the skill.

 7. Fear of success